Table Of Contents

 Also, read – Can Changing Your Diet Change Your Period?

-Metformin reduces the glucose your liver produces and increases your body’s response to insulin.
-This process can help lower blood glucose levels, improve the body’s insulin sensitivity, and promote weight loss, making Metformin a beneficial medication for many people with PCOS.
+Metformin reduces the amount of glucose your liver produces and increases your body’s sensitivity to insulin.
+For women with PCOS, these effects can help lower blood glucose levels, improve insulin sensitivity, and promote weight loss.
+Studies show that women treated with Metformin lost an average of 9.24% of their body weight over six months.

 • Millets and porridge